Liquid Cooling vs. Air Cooling: The Future of AI Data Center Thermal Management

 0

-Comparison infographic between Direct-to-Chip Liquid Cooling and Traditional Air Cooling for NVIDIA B200 and AMD MI325X AI Data Centers
+Comparison: Liquid vs Air Cooling for AI Data Centers

 The thermal challenges of 2026 are unlike anything the data center industry has ever seen.
 With the arrival of next-gen accelerators like the NVIDIA Blackwell B200 and AMD Instinct MI325X, power consumption per rack is skyrocketing.
 This shift has ignited a critical debate: Liquid Cooling vs. Air Cooling—which thermal management system is essential for the future of AI?